-Here are five of the most common mistakes Australian’s make when it comes to credit cards that are costing you money:
+Here are five of the most common mistakes Australians make when it comes to credit cards.

 Paying the bare minimum

-Minimum repayments can be as low as 1.5 percent of the outstanding amount.
-But by paying the minimum, you don’t cover your interest payments and end up paying more interest overall as it takes you longer to pay off your debt.
+By paying the minimum, you will not cover your full interest payments, and you will end up paying more interest overall as it takes you longer to pay off your debt.
 Ideally, you should pay the balance in full each month.
 If that’s not possible, pay as much as you can to reduce the amount of debt left sitting on your card.

-In addition to the annual fee and interest charges, your card provider can slap you with fees depending on how you use your card.
+In addition to an annual fee and interest charges, your card provider can slap you with fees depending on how you use your card.
 These can include fees for exceeding your credit limit, late payment of your monthly statement, replacing a lost card and making overseas ATM withdrawals.
-Use your card sensibly to avoid extra fees.